DaPhysikist/CSE151A_Taxi_Group/README.md

 | 75th Percentile | 828.0 seconds       |
 | Maximum         | 1,763,934.0 seconds |

-First, we limited the trip_duration column to rows with at least 120 seconds and no more than 1000 seconds.
-We found that this already captured most of the data, while removing much of the weird data.
+First, we limited the `trip_duration` column to rows with at least 120 seconds and no more than 1000 seconds.
+We found that this already captured most of the data, while removing much of the outlier data.
 Specifically, we considered trips that were between 2 and 16.67 minutes.
 Next, we calculated the Manhattan distance between the latitude and longitude pairs, as cars in New York City would be likely to travel along a grid-like structure (which is why it is called Manhattan Distance).

 First, we used a Linear Regression model to see if we could get a good generalization.